amrmoastafa/SFND_2D_Feature_Tracking/README.md

 | AKAZE| 51.55|53.93 |57.92|75.42|93.73|67.89|
 | SIFT| 68.54 |88.18|N/A|113.33|N/A|137.67|

-The top 3 detector/descriptor combinations are:
+The top 3 detector/descriptor combinations are found by evaluating the tables above.
 1. In terms of number of matched keypoints (More is better)
   1. BRISK/SIFT
   2. BRISK/BRIEF